averkij/vue-dotnet-docker/README.md

 ## Frontend

 Restore the packages with npm.
-Install it from [here](https://nodejs.org/en/) if it does not installed yet.
+Install Node.js from [here](https://nodejs.org/en/) if it does not installed yet.
 Then go to the **./fe** folder and run:

 <code>npm install</code>